Golden Star sells Bogoso-Prestea Gold Mine for US$95m

 Click to read all about coronavirus →

-Golden Star Resources Ltd on Monday said it has entered into an agreement with Future Global Resources (FGR) for the sale of a 90 percent stake in the Bogoso-Prestea Gold Mine.
+Golden Star Resources Ltd has said it has entered into an agreement with Future Global Resources for the sale of its 90 per cent interest in the Bogoso-Prestea Gold Mine.

-A statement from the mining company noted that procedures were planned to continue at the Prestea underground operation, which includes the use of alimak mining on 24 Level and long hole open stoping mining activities on the newly developed 17 Level.
+A statement from the mining company noted that operations are planned to continue at the Prestea underground operation, which includes the use of alimak mining on 24 Level and long hole open stoping mining activities on the newly developed 17 Level.

 “Following the acquisition, FGR intends to review the entire Bogoso-Prestea project portfolio, which includes the significant refractory sulfide resource, and an extensive tenement package with exploration potential,” the statement said.

-Andrew Wray, President and Chief Executive Officer of Golden Star, commented: “We are pleased to announce the sale agreement for Bogoso-Prestea as this brings fresh focus and investment capacity to the asset, while enabling us to concentrate our financial and technical resources on accelerating the delivery of value from Wassa as it continues to develop into a large-scale, long-life and cash generative underground mine.
+Andrew Wray, President and Chief Executive Officer of Golden Star, said “We are pleased to announce the sale agreement for Bogoso-Prestea as this brings fresh focus and investment capacity to the asset, while enabling us to concentrate our financial and technical resources on accelerating the delivery of value from Wassa as it continues to develop into a large-scale, long-life and cash generative underground mine.”

-Glenn Baldwin, Chief Executive Officer of Future Global Resources, commented: “FGR is delighted to acquire 90 per cent of the Bogoso-Prestea Gold Mine as our first production asset.
-FGR is looking forward to engaging with the workforce, communities, and Government of Ghana, developing constructive and sustainable partnerships.
+Glenn Baldwin, Chief Executive Officer of Future Global Resources, said “FGR is delighted to acquire 90 per cent of the Bogoso-Prestea Gold Mine as our first production asset.
+FGR is looking forward to engaging with the workforce, communities, and Government of Ghana, developing constructive and sustainable partnerships.”

 Disclaimer